 Take the dough from the mixer and place in a bowl.
 Shape the kourabiedes cookies into small spheres and place them on a baking sheet.

-Then place the cookies in a bowl and cover in 1 kg of powdered sugar.
+Next, place the cookies in a bowl and cover in 1 kilogram of powdered sugar.
 Carefully coat the cookies with the sugar and place them on a platter.

-You can store kourabiedes in a sealed container at room temperature for one whole month.
+You can store kourabiedes in a sealed container at room temperature for a whole month.

 The Nostimo Team